 Roasted Garlic Mayonnaise (normally found next to the regular mayonnaise)

 In a large ziplock bag mix together all the ingredients except for the meat.
-Add meat, remove air, close and gently massage filets until evenly coated.
+Add meat, remove air, close and gently massage fillets until evenly coated.
 Pace in refrigerator and marinade for at least 8 hours or overnight if possible.
-Every so often massage filets and turn bag to allow all sides of filet to be evenly coated with the marinade.
+Every so often massage fillets and turn bag to allow all sides of fillet to be evenly coated with the marinade.